Black pepper Orlandosidee® comes from Cameroon and is, according to our international chefs, the best pepper in the world.

 The black pepper from Cameroon grows on volcanic soil.
-Due to the volcanic soil which is rich in minerals, the Orlandosidee® pepper has an exceptional character and a powerful aroma.
-Still today this black pepper is harvested according to ancient traditions; hand-picked by women of the village.
+Due to the volcanic soil rich in minerals, the Orlandosidee® pepper has an exceptional character and a powerful aroma.
+Still today, this black pepper is harvested according to ancient traditions, hand-picked by women of the village.

 Black pepper Orlandosidee® is picked when it reaches maturity and instantly dried under the sun of Cameroon.
 Its original green cover turns black and becomes wrinkles.

 This extraordinary black pepper has a sharp taste, with delicate woody notes.

 What is the Orlandosidee® black pepper used for?

 This Cameroon pepper is ideal for the preparation of delicious stews.
 Add whole peppercorns to your food from the beginning of the cooking time so they can develop their full flavor.